moshg/fullstack-react-template/docs/directory-structure.md

 ### Features Directory

 - `<feature>/`: Feature-specific code
-  - `shared/`: Business logic that is not specific to a usecase.
-Can be accessed from other `features/` directories
-    - `models/`: Define types and functions representing business logic
-    - `server/`: Define server-side logic.
-Database connections and other resources are received as a `ServerContext` type parameter
   - `<usecase>/`: Usecase-specific code.
 Cannot be accessed from directories other than the corresponding `routes/` directory
     - `components/`: Usecase-specific components
     - `models/`: Usecase-specific types and functions
     - `action.ts`: Route action
     - `component.tsx`: Route component
     - `loader.ts`: Route loader
-## Configuration Files

 ## Configuration Files